-FET, Opto, VCA, Vari-MU…..you’ve probably heard these names to describe types of compressors, you sort of know which type is good for what, but what do they really mean?
-Each name describes a different type of circuit design that the compressor uses to react to the signal you put through it.
+FET, Opto, VCA, Vari-MU…..you’ve probably heard these names to describe types of compressors, you sort of know which type is right for what, but what do they really mean?
+Each name represents a different type of circuit design that the compressor uses to react to the signal you put through it.

 Before I list each of the types and what they do, know that compressors all serve the same function.
 You can use them as a leveling device or just for tone or saturation.
-However you choose to use a compressor, know that each style is like a different flavor.
-It takes a time and ear training and a lot of A/B comparison to be able to distinguish between each.
+How ever you choose to use a compressor, know that each style is like a different flavor.
+It takes time and ear training and a lot of A/B comparison to be able to distinguish between each.

 Field-effect Transistors, or FETs, use an electric field to control the gain of the unit.
 The most popular example is the iconic 1176.
 FET style compression has super fast attack and release capabilities which really allows you to shape the transients.
 This makes them a favorite on drums for many engineers.

 The drawback to their fast speed is there isn’t much range.
 A fellow engineer once described the release settings to me as being either “fast or faster.”
 The fastest release setting on an 1176 is 50ms, and its slowest release is 1100ms.
 The fastest attack time is a blazing fast 20 microseconds, and the slowest is a not-as-blazing-but-still-pretty-damn-fast 800 microseconds.
 Regardless of the lack of flexibility it still sounds great on just about anything you put through it.
 Guitar, bass, vocals, drums, keys have all found their way through an 1176 with great results.

-The 1176 is synonymous with FET compression but some lesser known FET compressors include the Daking FET III, Chandler Little Devil, and the popular 1176 Clone by Warm Audio which I’ve hear great things about.
+The 1176 is synonymous with FET compression, but some lesser known FET compressors include the Daking FET III, Chandler Little Devil, and the popular 1176 Clone by Warm Audio which I’ve heard great things about.